Defining Operational Conditions for Safety-Critical AI-Based Systems from Data: The Kernel-Based Representation

 \subsection{Creation of the Kernel-Based ODD}

 All previously mentioned steps are combined in \cref{alg:autoSAFE}, which defines how to derive the ODD from data.
-First, the available data has to be collected and split into ID and OOD samples.
-Next, a kernel must be chosen and their corresponding tuning parameters, similar to \cref{eq:sigma_kk} must be defined, see \cref{subsec:KernelParameters}.
+First, the available data have to be collected and split into ID and OOD samples.
+Next, a kernel must be chosen, and its corresponding tuning parameters, similar to \cref{eq:sigma_kk}, must be defined (cf.\ \cref{subsec:KernelParameters}).
 Then, for each anchor point, the nearest neighbors of the ID samples must be found, either globally or per dimension.
 Based on the nearest neighbors, or more precisely, the distance to them, the kernel for every anchor point can be defined.
 Finally, if they exist, the affinity of every OOD sample must be checked to ensure it is below the defined limit.
+The na\"ive algorithm (cf.\ \cref{alg:autoSAFE}) runs in \(O(N^2 n + MNn)\) time and requires \(O(Nn)\) space with \(M\) OOD samples.
+Each subsequent query evaluates in \(O(Nn)\) time.
+A more sophisticated approach, as described in \cref{sec:ComputationalScalability}, would reduce the runtime to \(O(Nn\log N + MNn)\) and a single query to \(O(Kn + n\log N)\).